b0gumila/GitHub-Tutorial/README.md

 1. Fork and clone this repo
 2. Open RStudio and edit the R file
 3. Commit changes and push
-4. Create a push request
+4. Create a pull request

 <br>
 <b>Helpful Links:</b>